 Figure 5: Patented H-5 bridge technology used by SMA Solar (Courtesy Freescale Semiconductor).

-There are also many other, more complicated topologies that are a combination of multiple boost or buck-boost single-stage inverters.² Microcontroller or DSP
+There are also many other, more complicated topologies that are a combination of multiple boost or buck-boost single-stage inverters.²

 The microcontroller or DSP can be such devices as Texas Instruments’ TMS320F2812